google/zetasql/docs/one-pager.md

 +----------------------------------------------------+
 ```

-This example returns the same results as the one above, but it includes
+This example returns the same results as the preceding example, but it includes
 a named window called `item_window`.
 Some of the window specifications are
 defined directly in the `OVER` clause and some are defined in the named window.